 Please note, if you previously applied for BST programmes starting in July 2020 and did not meet the minimum criteria for appointment this year, you are not eligible to apply.

 (Updated 30 July 2020) The recruitment process for these additional places in BST involves four key stages:

 We will assess if you are eligible to progress to the second stage of recruitment.

-If you are eligible to progress, you will need to submit a full BST application by 7 September.
-The online application form will be our standard BST application form, and you will be asked for a reference from your current supervising consultant (who must be an approved RCPI Trainer).
+If you are eligible to progress, you will need to submit a full BST application by 12pm, Wednesday 26 August 2020.
+The online application form will be our standard BST application form, and you will be asked for two completed appraisal forms.
+Please note that your current supervising consultant (who must be an approved RCPI Trainer) should not complete this appraisal form, but will be requested to complete a separate evaluation form in due course.
 You can read more about the application process here

 If you are allowed to progress to the second stage of recruitment, you will receive access to our ePortfolio for BST and your BST curriculum.
 This does not confirm your place on the BST programme.
 Formal acceptance into BST will not be confirmed until after the interviews.

 This is an interview process for this programme only.
 Any previous interviews will not be considered suitable for this programme.

 If successful at interview, a formal offer will be sent to you before the end of November 2020.
 If you accept this offer of a place in BST you will be given access to our courses, online journals and other benefits for doctors in BST.
 You will then be on the BST programme as normal and will receive training credit for the six months completed July 2020 to January 2021.

 The first stage in the application process is registering your interest using the short online form available above (this form will remain available until 31 July 2020).

 The strict deadline for registering your interest is 12:00 (midday) 31 July 2020.